 Testing local files

 Many websites won't run properly if you open them as local files.
 This can be due to a variety of reasons.
 Our software, Nuevo plugin for video.js will not work on the website page opened as a local file.
 Simply file name is not host name, is not

 To get around the problem of testing video.js with Nuevo plugin you need to test such examples by running them through a local web server.
 Setting up a Windows PC to host a local server is pretty simple to do and you can find many articles about it, like this one.

 The player with Nuevo plugin should work fine on local web server with "localhost" host name.
-In other words you must see "localhost" string as part of the Url in the browser's address bar.
-Subdirectory or localhost port does not matter.When building locally apps like react, vue or nextjs, localhost is default host name, only different ports.
+In other words, you must see "localhost" string as part of the Url in the browser's address bar.
+Subdirectory or localhost port does not matter.When building locally apps like react, vue or nextjs, localhost is the default host name, only port differs.
 So you don't have to worry about license.

 When testing software through local server, you must be aware of the limitations of such solution.
 Local server, usually uses HTTP protocol, while some 3rd party libraries require HTTPS.
 Requesting resources from other servers may trigger a CORS error in the browser.
 Some coding platforms may use internal, not fully functional browsers and the player may not work at all.

 To be sure that your website page is running properly always the best choice is to test it online in real browser.
 This is not a problem to create domain's subdirectory or subdomain on the server, upload files and test website pages as much as you need it.